dmlc/xgboost/guide/README.md

 code with a lambda function, and pass it to allreduce.

 #### Checkpoint and LazyCheckpoint
 Common machine learning algorithms usually involves iterative computation.
-As mentioned in the [Structure of Rabit Program](structure-of-a-rabit-program), user can and should use Checkpoint to ```save``` the progress so far, so that when a node fails, the latest checkpointed model can be loaded.
+As mentioned in the section ([Structure of a Rabit Program](#structure-of-a-rabit-program)), user can and should use Checkpoint to ```save``` the progress so far, so that when a node fails, the latest checkpointed model can be loaded.

 There are two model arguments you can pass to Checkpoint and LoadCheckpoint: ```global_model``` and ```local_model```: